Touraine Reform

-The Touraine Reform refers to a Carmelite Counter-Reformation movement of return to regular observance, which appeared in France at the beginning of the 17th century, spreading throughout Catholic Europe and beyond.
+The Touraine Reform (Réforme de Touraine) was a Carmelite Counter-Reformation movement of return to regular observance, which appeared in France at the beginning of the 17th century, spreading throughout Catholic Europe and beyond.
 It gave rise, among the Carmelites of the Ancient Observance, to the constitution of an independent congregation, whose spirit of strict observance would gradually spread to all the provinces of the order.
 Unlike the Discalced Carmelites in Spain whose Reform led to the creation of a separate order, the Touraine Reform remained internal to the Ancient Observance.

 History

 At the end of the 16th century, the Carmelites of the Ancient Observance had seven provinces in France.
 These had been seriously affected by the French Wars of Religion: such poverty reigned in the few convents that had escaped destruction that the monks were forced to provide for their own subsistence individually, often in defiance of the Rule of St. Albert and to the detriment of their religious vows.
 Faced with this deplorable situation, Carmelites from the province known as Touraine decided to react: their names were Pierre Behourt, Louis Charpentier and Philippe Thibault, the latter being considered the father of the reform.
 A dynamic personality, he was, among other things, the author of a draft of new Constitutions, which would be at the origin of a movement of strict observance which would end up winning over the other provinces of the order from the second half of the 17th century.

 As early as 1594, Pope Clement VIII had called on the Carmelites to reform.
 In 1603, the general of the order, Henri Silvius, in turn imposed decrees of reform.
 Having come to France at the request of King Henri IV of France, he enlisted the help of Philippe Thibault, whom he had previously known in Rome, to carry out his enterprise.
 Thus, on 20 August 1604, the provincial chapter of Touraine, meeting in Nantes, published the statutes of the reform.
 Then began a gradual work of imposing regular observance in the communities of the province, the convents of Rennes, then of Angers acting as pilot communities, under the leadership of Philippe Thibault.
 In 1633, the whole province was won over to the reform.
 In the second half of the 17th century, all the French Carmelite provinces were partially reformed: after Touraine, the movement had reached the province of Narbonne in 1621, then those called Toulouse, France and Provence, around 1632.
 Only the Parisian convent of Place Maubert could never be effectively reformed.